facebook/docusaurus/website/docs/presets.md

 ## Presets -> Themes and Plugins

-Presets in some way is a shorthand function to add plugins and themes to your docusaurus config.
-For example, a presets that is defined like this:
+Presets in some way are a shorthand function to add plugins and themes to your docusaurus config.
+For example, you can specify a preset that includes the following themes and plugins,

 ```js
 module.exports = function preset(context, opts = {}) {